-The CCO will retain trial data and records for at least 20 years after the end of the trial except in the case of any documentation which is legally required to be retained in Scotland in which case such documents will be stored at the University of Glasgow under the required conditions.
+The CCO will retain trial data and records for at least 25 years (identifiable data for 10 years) after the end of the trial except in the case of any documentation which is legally required to be retained in Scotland in which case such documents will be stored at the University of Glasgow under the required conditions.
 Regulatory Authorities will have the right, in accordance with GCP guidelines, to commission a confidential audit of such records while the trial is in progress or thereafter.